snowplow-incubator/cla-bot/README.md

-# Snowplow CLA bot
+# CLA bot

 [![License][license-image]][license] ![Build](https://github.com/snowplow-incubator/cla-bot/workflows/Build/badge.svg)

-Snowplow CLA bot is a web server which handles GitHub webhook events to check whether PR authors have signed the CLA.
+CLA bot is a web server which handles GitHub webhook events to check whether PR authors have signed the CLA.
 It uses Google Sheets as a data source.

 ### Webhook setup